 To embark on a joint degree, students must abide by the set of procedures outlined below:

 - A strong intellectual case has to be made to the SALC Department as to why a joint degree program is best suited to the fulfillment of the student’s proposed research project.
 Students should first consult with their advisor(s), followed by conversations with the Chair and Director of Graduate Studies.
 The student must submit a brief petition (maximum 3 pages) detailing the nature of the research to be undertaken and why training in two doctoral programs is needed.
 The student’s petition has to be accompanied by a letter of support from the student’s SALC advisor.
 The departmental decision on a student’s joint degree petition will be made by the entire SALC faculty.

 - Departmental rules vary widely.
 Students must consult with the second department to make themselves aware of its rules and requirements.

-- Students must consult with their advisor(s), the Chair, and the Director of Graduate Studies in SALC before consulting members of the second department on the viability of a joint degree program.
+- Students must consult with their advisor(s), the Department Chair, and the Director of Graduate Studies in SALC before consulting members of the second department on the viability of a joint degree program.
 Students should not assume that taking classes in another department automatically qualifies them for a joint degree.

 - In the event that approval has been obtained from SALC, the student must be cognizant that he or she abide by the timeline set out by the department in fulfilling his or her degree requirements.
 A joint degree should not delay the student’s proposal defense beyond the end of the fifth year.
 Please note that pursuing a joint degree does not exempt students from the Divisional rule that in order to receive a fourth summer stipend, students must have reached candidacy by the end of the fourth year of their program.

 Joint degrees may take longer to complete and so may affect the student’s eligibility for a dissertation-write up fellowship and University of Chicago post-doctoral fellowships.